simp/simp-core/spec/acceptance/suites/README.md

 * When `oracle` or `oel`, uses the boxes `generic/oracle8` and `onyxpoint/oel-7-x86_64`
 * Any other value defaults to `centos/8` and `centos/7`.

+### `simp_lite` Suite

+The purpose of this test suite is to test that the simp_lite scenario still acts as expected.
+It sets up a server and client using the same tests in the `default` suite but changes the scenario to `simp_lite` in the simp_config.yaml file that is used to boot strap the server.

+It verifies:
+1) Firewall is enabled on the puppet server but not on the clients.

+2) Users  can su to root on the clients if they are note in the wheel group.
+Verifies that users not in the wheel group can not su to root on the puppet server.

+3) Rsyslog  works as expected.

+4) LDAP works as expected.

+5) Puppet server is configured with fips but the clients are not.

+6) Still to do:   verify that selinux module is not enabled on the clients but is on the server.